sami-badawi/shapelogic-scala/README.md

 * [Type classes](http://danielwestheide.com/blog/2013/02/06/the-neophytes-guide-to-scala-part-12-type-classes.html) can be used to define number, but they do not play well type level programming
 * The image class need to be speicalized to avoid boxing of primitive operation

-Creating a simple generic image class, BufferImage[T], with all the properties is hard, and BufferImage might become quite complicated.
+Creating a simple generic image class, BufferImage[T], with all the properties was hard and it is a challange to develop a simple way to do generic programming.
+So the same code works for both Byte, Short and Float.

+See [Spire](https://github.com/non/spire) for example of generic code.

 ## Image Processing in Java ##